Editorial Standards > Editorial Policies

 Legal issues

-■ Unlike in many countries, the U.S. legal system does not allow people to be arrested or prosecuted in secret.
+■ Unlike in many countries, the U.S. legal system does not allow people to be arrested or prosecuted secretly.
 Arrest and court records are considered public records under New York and federal law.
 A news report about a person being accused of a crime by prosecutors does not reflect any view by the newspaper of the person’s guilt or innocence.

-■ We will include identifying information such as middle initials and ages, when available, to prevent confusion about who has been charged.
+■ We will include identifying information, such as middle initials and ages, when available, to prevent confusion about who has been charged.

-■ We are more likely to report the name of someone who has been charged if the person is prominent in the community, a public-safety employee or a school employee; if the charges were the result of a larger and/or extended investigation; if law enforcement or prosecutors have publicly identified the person, such as via a news release; or if, in the judgment of the editors, the arrest is otherwise of immediate public interest or concern.
+■ We are more likely to report the name of someone who has been charged if the person is prominent in the community, a public-safety employee or a school employee; if the charges were the result of a larger and/or extended investigation; if law enforcement or prosecutors have publicly identified the person, such as via a news release; or if, in the judgment of the editors, the arrest is otherwise of public interest or concern.

 ■ In unusual circumstances we may name a person who is arrested but not charged, but if we do so we will make clear that no charges were filed.